NextronSystems/thor-manual/core/flags.rst

 --score-alert <score>

-           Set the minimum score for classifying a finding as an alert.
+           Set the minimum score for classifying an assessment as an alert.

+           In addition to fulfilling this total score, events must have at least one subscore

+           of 75 or higher to be considered an alert.

            Default:
              81